zulily/dropship/README.md

 ### Download Mode

-Dropship can be run in offline mode by using the `--download=<local_path>` option.
+Dropship can be run in download mode by using the `--download=<local_path>` option.
 When run in download mode, Dropship will resolve all of an artifact's dependencies, then copy the resulting artifacts to the specified `<local_path>`.
 Dropship will not attempt to build a classpath or run a main method when run in download mode.